Graduate Certificate in Cybersecurity

 ON CAMPUS | ONLINE | BLENDED

-This Information Security certificate program will touch upon various aspects of information security, including IT security policies and system security.
-Students may also learn about digital forensics to help in investigating a security breach, or obtain a good understanding of how information is stored in a database and what services are available to protect it.
-On completing the graduate certificate, the students will have sufficient skills in developing and implementing IT security in their organizations.
+MET’s cybersecurity graduate certificate program touches upon various aspects, including IT security policies, network security, cryptograph, software security, AI security and system security.
+Students also learn about digital forensics to help in investigating a security breach, or obtain a good understanding of how information is stored in a database and what services are available to protect it.
+On completing the graduate certificate, students will have sufficient skills in developing and implementing IT security in their organizations.

 Summary

-• Requirements can be fully completed part time on campus, online or, in the blended format.
-Requirements can be completed on campus on a full time basis in the Fall or Spring semesters.
+- Requirements can be fully completed on campus, online or, in the blended format.
 Contact the Department for further details at metcs@bu.edu.

 Certificate Requirements